Mel Hurtig: Politics

-In 1967 Hurtig became interested in politics when the Liberal Party was looking for a new leader and ended up supporting Pierre Trudeau's bid for Liberal leadership.
-In 1972 he ran as a Liberal in the federal riding of Edmonton West and finished second to longtime incumbent Marcel Lambert.
+In 1967 Hurtig became interested in politics when the Liberal Party was looking for a new leader due to Prime Minister Pearson's impending retirement.
+He ended up supporting Justice Minister Pierre Trudeau's successful bid for Liberal leadership.
+In 1972 he ran as a Liberal in the federal riding of Edmonton West.
+He finished second to longtime Progressive Conservative incumbent Marcel Lambert.

-In 1973, he left the Liberal party and joined with other nationalists including Walter Gordon, Jack McClelland, and Claude Ryan to establish the Committee for an Independent Canada (CIC) which lobbied against foreign ownership and cultural imperialism.
-He served as Chair for the first year.
+In 1973, he left the Liberal Party and joined with other nationalists including Walter Gordon, Jack McClelland, and Claude Ryan to establish the Committee for an Independent Canada (CIC), which lobbied against foreign ownership of Canadian economic assets and cultural imperialism.
+He served as Chair for the first year of the CIC.

 In 1985, Hurtig established the Council of Canadians, another nationalist organization, five years after the demise of the CIC.
 The primary purpose of this organization was to lobby against a perceived rising tide of support for free trade.
 He considered his establishment of the Council as the act he was "most proud of."
 He would leave in 1992 but the council survives to this day, albeit with a mission of social, environmental, and economic justice rather than nationalism.

 In 1992, Hurtig was elected leader of the National Party of Canada and led it in the 1993 federal election.
-He ran in the riding of Edmonton Northwest, but with 4507 votes and 12.8 per cent of the popular vote, finished a distant third to Anne McLellan.
-It was nonetheless the best showing of the National Party candidates in that election - notably, Hurtig was the only National Party candidate to finish ahead of an incumbent MP.
+He ran in the riding of Edmonton Northwest, but with 4,507 votes and 12.8 per cent of the popular vote, finished a distant third to Liberal Anne McLellan.
+It was nonetheless the best showing of the National Party candidates in that election—notably, Hurtig was the only National Party candidate to finish ahead of an incumbent MP, namely Tory Murray Dorin.